trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 - `controlled-by` (optional): Name of another parameter that controls this parameter's value when in simple mode.
 When specified, this parameter inherits its value from the controlling parameter unless explicitly overridden

 This approach allows:
-- Reusable parameter type definitions across multiple flow classes
+- Reusable parameter type definitions across multiple flow blueprintes
 - Centralized parameter type management and validation
 - Flow-specific parameter descriptions and ordering
 - Enhanced UI experience with descriptive parameter forms